Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

+This result is also shown for R\'enyi DP in Corollary~\ref{cor:filter-comp-rdp} and for $f$-DP, under the finite-communication assumption, in Corollary~\ref{cor:filter-comp-f-dp}. }

 \paragraph{\bf General Conditions for Privacy Analysis of Continual Mechanisms.} Composition theorems for differential privacy have two main uses.
 One is to bound the accumulated privacy loss when DP systems are used repeatedly over time.
-Another is to facilitate the design of complex DP algorithms from simpler ones.
+Another is to facilitate the design of complex DP algorithms from simpler ones, for example in modular software designs.
 The concurrent composition theorems for interactive mechanisms have already found an application in the privacy analysis of matching algorithms in local edge differential privacy model~\cite{DinitzLiLiZh25}.
-(This work also has a result in the continual observation model, but the privacy is only proven for oblivious adversaries, which allows it to be proven without using a composition theorem for continual mechanisms.)
+(That work also has a result in the continual observation model, but the privacy is only proven for oblivious adversaries, which allows it to be proven without using a composition theorem for continual mechanisms.)
 Our concurrent composition theorem allows for a simpler and more modular privacy analysis of continual mechanisms built out of other continual mechanisms.